-In the hope that practicing Unitarian Universalist principles will enrich your family’s life, we make many resources available to parents.
+In the hope that practicing Unitarian Universalist principles will enrich your family’s life, we offer these resources for families.

 Child and Youth Protection Program